mariannexkuhl/mariannexkuhl/README.md

 **Marianne Kuhl**

 I'm a third-year physics undergraduate student at Lund University.
-I am interested in quantum computing especially after completing my quantum computing internship with PALO IT, see my quantum-internship repo to learn more.
+I am interested in quantum computing especially after completing my quantum computing internship with PALO IT, see my quantum-internship repo to learn more (coming soon).
 I aim to learn more about and improve my skills in QC and programming!

 ## 🌐 Socials: